juks/iso-8583-socket-queue/README.md

 ## Features
 * Connection manager
-* Human-friendly JSON interface to SmartVista / OpenWay processing systems (no need to dive into ISO-8583)
+* Human-friendly JSON interface to SmartVista / OpenWay processing systems (great for quick integration of mPOS solutions)
 * Host-to-Host on the left hand (one permanent TCP connection for everything), Host‑to‑POS (many TCP connections) on the right
 * Supports both binary ISO-8583 and JSON over HTTP operation modes at the same time
 * ISO8583 validation, ISO-8583 values padding